bioinfo-pf-curie/annotationMaker/README.md

 #### Credits

-This pipeline has been written by the bioinformatics platform of the Institut Curie (P. La Rosa, N. Servant)
+This pipeline has been written by the bioinformatics platform of the Institut Curie

 #### Contacts